RayCulp/LibreOffice-Basic-Reference/docs/source/calc/calc.rst

 Calc
 ====================

-This section covers concepts, objects, properties and methods that are specific to the Calc applications.
+This section covers concepts, objects, properties and methods that are specific to the Calc application.

 .. toctree::
    :titlesonly: